dlamkins/Adhesive/README.md

 ## Requirements

-- Any class who's member is used as the source for a binding, must inherit from `INotifyPropertyChanged`.
+- Any class who's member is used as the source for a binding, must implement `INotifyPropertyChanged`.
 - Properties should call `OnPropertyChanged()` when their value has been updated.
 - Properties must not call `OnPropertyChanged()` if they are set to the same value they already are (unless you don't intend on using `TwoWayBindings`).